taruti/merimem/README.md

+# Playing with Pixi.js - nothing to see here.

-# Merimem - fantasy nautical memory game
+## Merimem - fantasy nautical memory game